 - Promote the collection, secure storage and accessibility for research of archival material associated with the Institute, its Member Societies and the engineering profession

-Members of the Engineering Institute of Canada and its predescessor the Canadian Society of Civil Engineers recognized by the Historic Sites and Monuments Board of Canada as persons of national historic significance
+Members of the Engineering Institute of Canada and its predecessor the Canadian Society of Civil Engineers who are recognized by the Historic Sites and Monuments Board of Canada (HSMBC) as persons of national historic significance:

 - Charles Camsell

 - Percy Girouard